 Third one is getting cross-functional alignment.
 It's not always black and white as in when this companies grow the roles and responsibilities may not be that straightforward or clear enough, or there are some areas where there is lack of ownership and overcoming those are not easy.

 And the way we solve for it, as I said, is we own it until we either, until we either fix it or find the owner.
 So we make it easy on others, but on us, that's challenging because we many times find ourselves in a situation where we have zero knowledge of that specific situation or problem or domain, but we still end up owning it because no one else does.

 So now we have to learn something from scratch, which is a good challenge, but we have to learn from scratch while the time is limited and figure out how to solve for those problems.
 The, doing that is also so difficult.

-And, and finally I’ll say corrective risk management.
-It’s fun to solve unique problems, but it’s difficult to proactively identify risks because you have not been in that situation previously.
+And finally I'll say corrective risk management.
+It's fun to solve unique problems, but it's difficult to proactively identify risks because you have not been in that situation previously.

 A classic example would be COVID.
 When COVID started, we did program management for working from home and there were so many unknowns.
-And my manager actually led that project across the company and it was difficult because he had to correctively identify this in a, in a situation where no one knew what’s going to happen next.
+And my manager actually led that project across the company and it was difficult because he had to correctively identify this in a situation where no one knew what's going to happen next.